-An important distinction for this violation is the difference between approved salvaging/recycling operations (conducted by landfill personnel usually in accordance with an approved plan) for the separation of reusable materials and scavenging from the public.
+An important distinction for this violation is the difference between approved salvaging/recycling operations (conducted by landfill personnel usually in accordance with an approved plan) for the separation of reusable materials and scavenging from the public or site employees.
 Scavenging is prohibited; the landfill should be actively prohibiting this practice.